JamieDavis2016/JamieDavis2016.github.io/_drafts/BuildingMERNStack.markdown

 MERN stack: MongoDB, Express. js, AngularJS, and Node. js

-Setup MERN stack on lcoal PC - THEN PUSH TO GIT?
+Setup MERN stack on local PC - THEN PUSH TO GIT?

 Step 1: Install Node on your raspberry Pi (and on your local computer)